webplatform/docs-wpd/Flags/index.md

 ===Content Quality (High-Level)===
 * Stub
-* Deletion_Candidate ''Applied to spam or irrelevant content''
+* Deletion_Candidate ''Applied to spam or irrelevant content'' ''''TODO: this should have a field for reasoning'''
 * Merge_Candidate ''Applied to duplicate content''
 * Copyright_Issue
 * Undescriptive_Title
 * Needs_Tags ''Applied to content that hasn't been processed to add all appropriate tags''
+* New: '''Missing relevant sections'''
+* New: '''Data_not_semantic''' ''Used for when Semantic Media Wiki's data modeling hasn't been used to its potential for this article type''

 ===Content Quality (Low-Level)===
+'''Ones not created yet are in bold'''
 ====Content Quality====
 * Content_Outdated
 * Content_Incomplete